danieltoqu/MOD5_project/README.md

 ## Project Goals:

-The following project conducts an exploration and analysis of Baseball dataset for 2019 season, focus on singles, doubles, home runs, sac fly, triple, sac bunt.
-The dataset was colected from XXX website.
-The scope of the project is to observe the accuracy of our models using Random Forest, KNN, Gradient Boost, XG Boost.
+The following project consist of an exploration and analysis of Baseball for the 2019 season.
+Containing 35 features, out of those, 29 are continuous (launch speed, launch angle and spray angle among the most relevant) and 6 categorical.
+The dataset was collected from Savant website.
+The scope of the project is to observe the accuracy of our models using Decision trees, Random Forest, KNN, Gradient Boost, XG Boost.

 Research questions:
-1) How strong or week is our prediction to have a single, for example, given a certian launch angle and launch speed.
+1) How strong or week is our prediction to have a single, for example, given a certain launch angle and launch speed?
+2) Which Features matter the most?
+3) Where does our model struggle?
-2) Explore ways to improve our accuracy given imbalance in our data, by conducting SMOTE and Gridsearch.
+4) Explore ways to improve our accuracy given the overfit in our data, by conducting SMOTE and Gridsearch.

 Exploration:

+1. Decision Trees

-1. Random Forest
+2. Random Forest

 2. KNN